lassejlv/mythcode/README.md

 # Myth Code

-mythcodemal Rust CLI that talks to AI-agents over ACP.
+A Rust CLI that talks to AI-agents over ACP.

 Currently only supports opencode.
 More to come.